zorko-io/zorko/docs/functional-overview.md

 1. As Anonymus User I can upload JSON or CSV file and start new exploration
 1. As Anonymus User I can copy paste url to JSON/CSV http resource and start new exploration

 1. As Anonymus User I can see list of publicly available looks in the system
 1. As Anonymus User I can see list of publicly available datums in the system

+1. As Anonymus User I can open look by clicking on preview image or title
+1. As Anonymus User I can open datum by clicking on preview image or title

 1. As Casual User after login I can see profile info in account section

 ~~1.
 As Casual User I can see all my looks and datums~~

 ~~1.
-As Casual User I can see number of watches for each look~~
+As Casual User I can see number of watches for each look~~ ~~1.
+As Anonymus User I can see looks preview with hides minor details, show main shape of visualization~~

 ### Look